A Complete Guide to Travellers SIM Cards in Vanuatu

 Important: You need a valid ID, like your passport, in order to set up a local SIM in Vanuatu!

-You'll find that many convenience stores and supermarkets offer e-charge (top-up) of local SIM cards.
+You'll find that many convenience stores, supermarkets and even kiosks scattered along the streets of Port Vila offer e-charge (top-up) of local SIM cards.
 However, it's best to make an initial purchase of SIM cards from the phone network offices themselves.
 For a list of convenience stores, check out the Information, Shops & Services in Vanuatu LINK#TTD096.

-Vodafone Vanuatu offers a solid range of prepaid mobile and data plans, with 4G coverage available in Port Vila, Luganville, and other main population centres.
-Vodafone is a popular choice for travellers staying in urban areas and on Efate and Espiritu Santo.
+Vodafone Vanuatu offers a solid range of prepaid mobile and data plans, with 4G coverage available in Port Vila and Luganville.
+Vodafone is a popular choice for travellers staying in urban areas and on Efate and Espiritu Santo, as well as in north Malekula.

-• Free Sim: 2GB data, 3 days validity
+- Free SIM – 2GB data, three days validity

 WAO!
 Data Plans